-The phonetic-graphical description describes the phonetic-graphical form of the expression: an arbitrary phonetic or graphical entity $\alpha$ is, optionally, enclosed with some kind of quotation marks.
-There is the syntactic information that the lexical element is a noun (as for German, we would add the gender feature neuter) and there is the semantic information that it is a two-place predicate with the meaning x has shape $\alpha$ .
+The phonetic-graphical description describes the phonetic-graphical form of the expression: an arbitrary phonetic or graphical entity $\alpha$ is optionally enclosed with some kind of quotation marks.
+The morphological information describes that the lexical element is a noun (as for German, we would add the gender feature neuter), and the semantic information that it is a two-place predicate with the meaning x has shape $\alpha$ .
 The crucial point is that we make use of the variable $\alpha$ - a variable for phonetic-graphical entities - not only in the phonetic-graphical description, but also in the semantic description of the lexical entry.
 Thereby, a pure-quote noun makes reference to one aspect of itself, its shape.